atenghamn/atenghamn/README.md

 ## WELCOME
 ---

-My name is Alexander Tenghamn, Working as an backend developer(.NET) while doing my last year in school for an exam as a java developer.
+My name is Alexander Tenghamn, Working as an backend developer(mainly C#).

 ---
 ### DOING REGULARY